junzmint/ReactJS-ASP.Net-Core-web-api-Microsoft-SQL-server/README.txt

-1. Vào API/API/sln và Run IIS Express
+1. API/API/sln and Run IIS Express
-2. Vào Wikimdb_ui, bật cmd và gõ npm start
+2. Wikimdb_ui, Using cmd and type "npm start"